Akshay666/addition_kpis/README.md

 http://www.awp.nhs.uk/media/424671/alcohol-and-your-blood-test-results-leaflet-bsdas-012018.pdf

-We currently only have one patient in the FHIR dataset (default value set)
+We currently only have one patient(default value set) with a related disease in the FHIR dataset who doesn't have all the 4 KPIs populated, hence we've assumed values for the metrics.